thibaultLe/Dark-matter-inversion/README.md

 # Dark-matter-inversion
-Repo for the dark matter inversion project of ESA's Advanced Concepts Team
+Welcome to the repo for the dark matter inversion project of ESA's Advanced Concepts Team.

+The code is built around a main module (orbitModule.py), containing the most important functions.
+All other scripts use this module and you can run our experiments from there (e.g. reconstructDistribution.py, simulateOrbits.py, ...).

-The main functions can be found in orbitModule.py.
-Datasets are under /Datasets.
+The datasets used can be found under /Datasets.